 16.2 The notion of sustainable development The basic idea in the notion of sustainable development is to emphasize intergenerational responsibility.
 The Brundtland Commission (1987) defined sustainable development as "development that meets the needs of present generations without compromising the ability of future generations to meet theirs".
-In more standard economic terms we may define sustainable economic development as a time path along which per capita welfare remains non-decreasing across generations forever.
+In more standard economic terms we may define sustainable economic development as a time path along which per capita "welfare" (somehow measured) remains non-decreasing across generations forever.
 An aspect of this is that current economic activities should not impose significant economic risks on future generations.
 The "forever" in the definition can not, of course, be taken literally, but as equivalent to "for a very long time horizon".
 We know that the sun will eventually (in some billion years) burn out and consequently life on earth will become extinct.
-Note also that our definition emphasizes welfare, which should be understood in a broad sense, that is, as more or less synonymous with "quality of life", "living conditions", or "well-being" (the term used in Smulders, 1995).
-What may matter is thus not only the per capita amount of marketable consumption goods, but also things like health, life expectancy, enjoyment of services from the ecological system, and capability to lead a worthwhile live.
-To make this more specific, consider the period utility function of a typical individual.
+Our definition emphasizes welfare, which should be understood in a broad sense, that is, as more or less synonymous with "quality of life", "living conditions", or "well-being" (the term used in Smulders, 1995).
+What may matter is thus not only the per capita amount of marketable consumption goods, but also fundamental aspects like health, life expectancy, and enjoyment of services from the ecological system: capability to lead a worthwhile life.
+To make this more specific, consider preferences as represented by the period utility function of a "typical individual".
 Suppose two variables enter as arguments, namely consumption, c, of a marketable produced good and some measure, q, of the quality of services from the eco-system.
 Suppose further that the period utility function is of CES form:2 $$u(c,q) = \left[\alpha c^{\beta} + (1-\alpha)q^{\beta}\right]^{1/\beta}, \quad 0 < \alpha < 1, \beta < 1.$$ (16.1) The parameter β is called the substitution parameter.
 The elasticity of substitution between the two goods is $\sigma = 1/(1-\beta) > 0$, a constant.
-When $\beta \to 1$ (from below), the two goods become perfect substitutes (in that $\sigma \to \infty$).
-The smaller is β , the less substitutable are the two goods.
-When $\beta < 0$, we have $\sigma < 1$, and as $\beta \to -\infty$, the indifference curves become near to right angled.3 According to many environmental economists, there are good rea- $$\lim{\beta \to 0, \beta \neq 0} \left[\alpha c^{\beta} + (1 - \alpha) q^{\beta} \right]^{1/\beta} = c^{\alpha} q^{1 - \alpha}.$$ So the Cobb-Douglas utility function, which has elasticity of substitution between the goods equal to 1, is an intermediate case, corresponding to $\beta = 0$.
-More details in the 2CES stands for Constant Elasticity of Substitution.
+When $\beta \to 1$ 2CES stands for Constant Elasticity of Substitution.